jgatka/100-days-of-code/log.md

 ### Day 37: February 23rd, 2020
 #### ✅ _Split Strings_

 **Today's Progress:** My band had a show yesterday, and I wasn't able to make time to code.
 I resumed coding today.
-Rather than try to complete the previously attempted (and still not solved) _perfect_ _squares_ kata on codewars.com, I decided to try a new one: _split_ _strings_:
+Rather than try to complete the previously attempted (and still not solved) _Perfect_ _Squares_ kata on codewars.com, I decided to try a new one: _Split_ _Strings_:

 ```python
 '''